FlipsideCrypto/flow-models/models/descriptions/amount.md

 {% docs amount %}

-The amount of the asset involved in the transaction.
+Number of points transferred in the transaction.

 {% enddocs %}